Aritra777/Art-Gallary/README.md

 # Art-Gallary
 This is a website for art gallery.
-This only include front-end using HTML and CSS.
+This only includes front-end using HTML and CSS.